'Slow And Steady' Storm Could Drop Up To 6 Inches Of Snow In Boston Area

 BOSTON (CBS) — Slow and steady. . . that is how I would best describe the snow coming Thursday night and Friday.

 Up until this point, most of our snow storms have featured heavy banding which was responsible for the vast majority of the highest snow accumulations.
-Figure out where the banding will set up and that’s your jackpot snow zone.RELATED: Massachusetts Reports 1,322 New COVID Cases, 55 Additional Deaths
+Figure out where the banding will set up and that’s your jackpot snow zone.RELATED: Massachusetts COVID Vaccine Website Crashes As Residents 65 And Older Become Eligible To Make Appointments

 Another consistent theme this winter has been fast moving storms.
 Most have been in and out of here in 6-12 hours.
 You wait until the back edge arrives and go out and clean it up.